-We pack up and leave Vegas, leaving the luxury of our hotel stay behind and clamber back into the stuffy little minivan for a full day of driving, and only driving, to our camping spot in the Sierra Nevada.
-Only turns out a tad more eventful than planned.
+After packing up and departing Las Vegas, leaving the luxury of our hotel stay behind, we clambered back into our stuffy little minivan for a full day of driving, and only driving, to our camping spot in the Sierra Nevada.
+Only it turned out a tad more eventful than planned.

-This would have been a very nothing day where the highlight of the day was a food shopping trip but turns out its a little more eventful than planned with one of the group taking very ill.
+This would have been a very nothing day where the highlight of the day was a food shopping trip but it turned out a little more eventful than planned with one of the group taking very ill.

-In the end she is fine and it turns out we are ridiculously high in altitude and lots of people passing through get nose bleeds so the ER is used to it.
+In the end she was fine but only after getting her nasal passage clotterised (which sounds truly horrid to me!).
+It turned out the town of Tonopah is actually at a ridiculously high altitude and lots of people passing through get nose bleeds so the ER is used to it.
 Definitely a scary moment though and scarier to think had it happened at some other point in the day we would have been miles out in the desert.